aaron-watts/tv.aaronwatts.dev/README.md

 ### Step 4: Set up Github Pages

 Set up a Project Github Pages for your repo.
-You will need set Github Pages to deploy from `branch:main` and set `/docs` as the root folder.
+You will need set to Github Pages to deploy from `branch:main` and set `/docs` as the root folder.

 ### Step 5: Add your shows